Whether you like fast cars or fast camels, our guide to the best festivals in the UAE has something to keep everyone entertained.

 Al Dhafra is one of the world’s biggest celebrations of the local Bedouin culture.
 Held near the Empty Quarter, the festival showcases a range of Emirati traditions, from falconry and camel racing to handicrafts and music performances.
 There is also plenty for the kids at the children’s village, including art workshops, cooking classes, and more.
 However, the whole family will enjoy the famous Mazayna, the festival’s main event.
 Essentially a camel beauty pageant, this is a big deal for locals.
 And who can blame them with prize money on offer of around $15million USD?
 Yes, you read that right.
 This is one beauty contest you won’t want to miss.

 Dubai International Film Festival

 If you’re a film fanatic, make sure the Dubai International Film Festival is firmly penciled in your diary.
-The festival sees some of Hollywood’s biggest stars descend on the city to screen and discuss their latest projects with fans and commentators.
+This popular UAE festival sees some of Hollywood’s biggest stars descend on the city to screen and discuss their latest projects with fans and commentators.
 However, for many the festival’s biggest draw is the platform it gives local filmmakers.
 After all, it is one of the leading promoters of Arabic films, having screened over 5,000 locally-produced movies since 2004.
 So, if you want to see a different side of your new home, make sure to check this one out.